irpadilla/ImageStabilization-Toolbox/README.md

 # ImageStabilization-Toolbox

-This toolbox contain the neccessary scripts to stabilize an image-sequence.
+This toolbox contains the neccessary scripts to stabilize an image-sequence.

 The order in which the scripts should be used are indicated with numbers inside brackets.